 - 1 ¾ cups Coconut Milk, divided (regular, not light)

-- 2 Tbsp Thai Curry Paste (see note)
+- 2 tablespoon Thai Curry Paste (see note)

-- 1 tsp grated Fresh Ginger (sub ground ginger)
+- 1 teaspoon grated Fresh Ginger (sub ground ginger)

 - 1 lb Boneless, Skinless Chicken Breast, cubed